 Students groups will work in close cooperation with companies and/or in R&D projects.
 Business and economics courses are taught by the HFU Business School.
 Leadership and project management skills are specifically developed through the unusually high amount of project work which is carried out under real life working conditions.

-- Ability to plan/design and draft implementation plans of complex plants, processes and procedures, experiments, business procedures, etc. using scientifically sound methods
+- Ability to plan/design complex equipment, processes and procedures, experiments, operation processes, etc. using scientifically sound methods

-- Ability to set up, execute and operate experiments, pilot plants, plants, test rigs, tools, etc., including the capture and processing of (process) data (analytical, measurement) using scientific methods
+- Execution and operation of experiments, pilot equipment, equipment, test rigs, devices, etc., including the capture and processing of (process) data (analytical, measurement) using scientific methods

 - Characterization of biogenic raw materials and biological systems (cells, micro-organisms, populations, enzymes) and mixtures of substances, as well as processes and basic operations (sub-processes)

-- Systematic analysis/evaluation of experiments, trial and process data/operation information and data, etc., as well as information about markets, the environment and existing products using mathematical methods
+- Systematic analysis/evaluation of experiments, trial and process data/operation information and data, etc., as well as data and information about markets, the environment and existing products using mathematical methods

-- Optimization of plants, processes, experiments, operation procedures, etc., and optimization as regards the closing of gaps in the market/gaps in needs through, for example new or improved products
+- Optimization of equipment, processes, experiments, operation procedures, etc., and optimisation as regards the closing of gaps in the market/gaps in needs through, for example new or improved products

 - Evaluation of new products and processes taking ecological, economic and social factors (sustainability) into consideration.
 Synthesis of new, sustainable processes and production strategies